florath/rmtoo/Readme.txt

 requirments of the rmtoo itself).
 In the FAQ document does exist a 'Getting Started' section (see doc/other/FAQ.txt).

+There is also a template project provided.
+When using the tar, it is located under contrib/template_project.
+When using the Debian package it is located under /usr/share/doc/rmtoo/template_project.
+This is a complete set up and ready to use project.
+Just copy it in some working directory and start managing requirements.
+The template project comes with complete makefile support setup, with two requirements and two topics.

 --- Check and create them all ---